theodox/theodox.github.io/pelican/content/Rob_G's_Maya_Python_book_is_finally_out.md

 Title: Rob G's Maya Python book is finally out
 Date: 2014-07-30 22:28:00.001
 Category: blog
-Tags:
+Tags: industry, maya, python
 Slug: Rob-G's-Maya-Python-book-is-finally-out
 Authors: Steve Theodore
-Summary: pending
+Summary: Rob's Maya Python book is on sale

 I see Rob Galanakis's new book is finally available for realz on Amazon.

-I've added a few new books to the [Techart bookstore page](http://astore.amazon.com/tecsurgui-20) too!
+I've added it -- and a few more new  books -- to the [Techart bookstore page](http://astore.amazon.com/tecsurgui-20) too!